 1. Use a period tracker

-Not only does it predict your next period, but you can track your emotions and energy levels so you are prepared for any adjustments you should make in your diet & lifestyle routine.
+Not only does it help predict your next period, but you can track your emotions and energy levels so you are prepared for any adjustments you should make in your diet and lifestyle routine.

 2. Get balanced with your eating routine

-Be consistent with your meals/snacks to keep you energized t/o the day.
+Be consistent with your meals and snacks to keep you energized throughout the day.
 Add more plant-based foods & stay hydrated around this time.
 And yes, you can have your chocolate too!